-VINAI RETURNS TO CES 2025 WITH CUTTING-EDGE AUTOMOTIVE AI TECHNOLOGIES
+Vinai Returns To CES 2025 With Cutting-Edge Automotive AI Technologies

 Currently, VinAI offers smart mobility solutions for the automotive industry.
 Technologies and features developed by VinAI have been integrated into numerous vehicle models by global automakers, with deployment on over 80,000 vehicles to date and projections to reach over 800,000 vehicles within the next five years.

-For more information about VinAI or to schedule a technology demonstration at CES 2025, customers can contact [email protected] or visit .
+For more information about VinAI or to schedule a technology demonstration at CES 2025, customers can contact ... or visit .

 About VinAI